 Join the Network & Sign the Pledge

-We strongly suggest that a school leader or administrator signs the pledge, and also includes the school email address or website to facilitate communication with you!
+It is required that a school leader or administrator signs the pledge, and also includes the school email address or website to facilitate communication with you!
 Please read the guidance note before signing the pledge for helpful information.
 To access the questions on the form in pdf format, please click here.

 Partnership with International Baccalaureate